 Don’t want to waste time planning a tour like this on their own.
 More than anything else, participating in this self-guided bicycle tour takes all the time, energy, and grunt work out of planning your Norwegian holiday.
 Instead of spending countless days and hours on the computer, researching possible routes and places to stay, just call up Discover Norway (or send them an email) and they will do all the hard work for you.
-Just tell them what day you plan to arrive in Svolvær for the start of the tour and they will do the rest for you.
 After your accommodations have been booked, your only job is to show up for the start of the tour, follow the instructions that have been provided for you by the company, and enjoy a week of cycling and relaxation on Norway’s incredible Lofoten Islands.

 Arriving & Departing From Norway

 Getting to Norway for the start of the Lofoten from Svolvær to Å bike tour is a piece of cake.
 Simply fly into Bodø, Norway and then take the ferry from Bodø to Svolvær.